ZtereoHYPE/Zter.io/README.md

 This is an attempt to ~~copy~~ remake the game Agar.io in node.js and P5.js.

 ## TODOs
+- After implementing everythinbg make a ticc loop
 - Move player movement/food server side
     - Everything should be server-side, ideally the player would only send their rotation and the server would normalise it.
-- Fix broken player eating check code => first skip if they are the same.
+- Fix broken player eating check code => first skip if they are the same && do not check twice per player...
 - Make them bois grow when eating
 - Clean up code and rename socket thingies.
 - Make the server broadcast new players joining, currently i dont even understand why the code is working.